PGCE Secondary Geography / Course details

 - opportunities for reflective practice and research.

-As a guide, you should anticipate that time in university-based learning combined with school-based placements will roughly equate to the time commitment of a full-time job, with additional time required in evenings and weekends for background reading, lesson planning and completing written assignments.
+As a guide, you should anticipate that time in university-based learning combined with school-based placements will roughly equate to a full-time job, with additional time required in evenings and weekends for background reading, lesson planning and completing written assignments.

 Coursework and assessment

 Your school and University experiences are formally assessed.
-Both your mentors and tutors will help you to record your achievements and set targets.
+Both your mentors and tutors will help you to record your achievements and set targets from week to week and from placement to placement.

 - wider professional responsibilities.